Exporting photos into a new

 small selection of photos from one or more folders.
 Fortunately,

-Lightroom is flexible enough to allow both.
+Lightroom Classic is flexible enough to allow both.

 the first folder then, while holding down the Cmd (Mac) / Ctrl